gardener/documentation/website/documentation/tutorials/oidc-login/_index.md

 2. Delete the browser cache.
 {{% /alert %}}

-3. To see if your user uses cluster role `view`, do some checks with `kubectl auth can-i`.
+3. To see if your user uses the cluster role `view`, do some checks with `kubectl auth can-i`.

     * The response for the following commands should be `no`: